A Cluster is a group of JVMs (nodes) connected by the network, each of which runs Spark, either in Driver or Worker roles.

 It can be processed by a single Executor core.

-For example: If you have 4 data partitions and you have 4 executor cores, you can process everything in parallel, in a single pass.
+For example: If you have 4 data partitions and you have 4 executor cores, you can process each Stage in parallel, in a single pass.

 Job vs Stage